roidrage/paperplanes/_posts/2012-03-14-on-notifications-logsubscribers-and-bringing-sanity-to-rails-logging.md

 ---
 title: On Notifications, Log Subscribers, and Bringing Sanity to Rails' Logging
-topics: rails logging
+tags: rails logging
-layout: single
+layout: post
 ---
 Wherein I write about Rails' current implementation of logging and ActiveSupport's greatest feature that was added in 3.0.